arunkumarramesh/Drosophila-genetic-mapping/README.md

 # Drosophila-genetic-mapping
 Goal: To map _Drosophila melanogaster_ gene region(s) containing resistance to infection by parasitic wasp _Leptopilina boulardi_.
-Previous controlled crosses identified a factor or chromosome 2.
+Previous controlled crosses identified a resistance factor or chromosome 2.
 First step was broad mapping on chromosome 2.
 Infected 385 F2 _D. melanogaster_ flies from an backross with a resistant and suceptible parental genotype with _L. boulardi_ and recorded their resistance status as resistant or susceptible (1 or 2 in phenotype column below).
 Selected 10 insertion-deletion markers interspersed along chromosome 2 for mapping and genotyped the 385 _D. melanogaster_.
 Then, interval mapping was done using R/QTL.

 # Broad mapping
 First step is to create a genetic map using marker segreation ratios, to see how linked markers are in current cross.